-I realized that I needed to forgive myself.
+I had an unexpected epiphany recently: I realized that I needed to forgive myself.

+Forgiveness is difficult.
 First of all, it’s difficult because you have to be self-aware.

 You can’t let go of offense unless you are aware that you are offended.